vippsas/vipps-ecom-api/vipps-ecom-api.md

    as this depends on user actions, network connectivity/speed, etc.
    Because of this, it is not possible to base an integration on a specific sequence of events.
+5. Callback and fallback URLs _must_ use HTTPS.

 ## Desktop flow